stumathews/UnderstandingLanguageExt/README.md

 * ThrowIfFailed()
 * FailureToNone()

+Note: To run any specific tutorial, right-click on the project in the solution explorer and 'Set as start-up project'

 # The Basics
 * Tutorial01 - Introduction to the Box type (a Monad)
 * Tutorial02 - Shows you how to use Map and Bind (also construction of a Mondad Type)